tomomilove/tomomilove.github.io/crafts.md

 Exhausted from his long search, the searching man was forced to conclude that he would never find a heart.
 That's when he thought of a new idea: he would grow one!

+So he ripped a shred of cloth from his coat, planted it in the ground, and watered it every day.
+Soon enough, a sprout emerged from the ground and started to grow.
+He continued to take care of it dilligently.
+He watered it without fail, shielded it from the sun when it was too hot, and made sure to adjust it if it started growing crooked.
+It was a lot of work, but he kept going, knowing that one day it would grow into a beautiful heart that he could call his own.

 ![The cultivating man](images/complete.png)

+To be continued...?